 None of the questions asked during the interview should be something you hear or ponder for the first time.

 Answering a question on the spot can’t be an option.

 Instead, prepare your answers when you are not under pressure.
-Then go through them, ask your friends to give you their feedback, and polish and refine what you want to communicate.
+Then, go through them, ask your friends for feedback, and polish and refine what you want to communicate.